WeWatchWall/fast-fuzz/README.md

   Optional:
-  -V, --version                 Output the version number -p, --threads <count>         The number of parallel threads.
+  -V, --version                 Output the version number -n, --threads <count>         The number of parallel threads.
                                   Default = OS defined.
 0 for in-process.
   -t, --maxTime <milliseconds>  The maximum time(ms) per function.
 Default = 10 min.
   -m, --methods <RegExp>        A Regex expression to filter the methods to test.